JAEYOONSUNG/DNMB/README.md

   Shine-Dalgarno seed from its 3' tail; otherwise it falls back to `AGGAGG` for bacteria and `GGAGG` for archaea.
 Use `mrnacal_sd_seed = "AGGAGG"` to force a specific motif.
-- **Scoring:** The composite score weights RBS motif/spacing, anti-SD duplex energy, RNAplfold accessibility, start codon, early coding context, and MFE.
+- **Scoring:** The composite score prioritizes local TIR accessibility:
+  `0.20*RBS + 0.18*antiSD + 0.32*RNAplfold local accessibility +
+  0.10*upstream A/U + 0.10*start + 0.07*early coding context + 0.03*MFE`.
+  The early coding-context term follows the N-terminal coding sequence idea of Tian et al. (`doi:10.1016/j.ymben.2019.07.001`) and reports both codon 2-8 lysine signals and NCS45 features.
+Long homopolymeric AAA/poly-A runs are penalized rather than blindly rewarded.
 - **Runtime:** The module folds short TIR windows in ViennaRNA batches, so it is much lighter than full transcriptome folding.